luisf4/ngrok-auto-start/README.md

 ```
 7. Save the file

-8. Give permition to execute the file: sudo chmod 644 /lib/systemd/system/ngrok.service
+8. Make the file executable: sudo chmod 644 /lib/systemd/system/ngrok.service

 9. Enable the service: sudo systemctl daemon-reload && sudo systemctl enable ngrok.service

-10. Added your token of ngrok to the file config.yml and move it to /root/.config/ngrok/onfig.yml

-11. Reboot the system and done!
+10. Reboot the system and the service should be started. done!!